rudreshh/hacktoberfest-finder/readme.md

 Please read [CONTRIBUTING.md](https://github.com/damcclean/hacktoberfest-finder/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+If you are a first time contributor, please add your name to [CONTRIBUTORS.md](https://github.com/damcclean/hacktoberfest-finder/blob/master/CONTRIBUTORS.md)

 ## Authors

 - **Duncan McClean** - *Initial work* - [damcclean](https://github.com/damcclean)